A German Requiem (novel): Plot

 One night, Veronika finds Gunther to ask for his help getting rid of the body of a "client", Heim, who died of a heart attack in her bed.
 Gunther, with the help of Belinsky, oblige and as part of the operation discover that Heim was a dentist specializing in teeth extractions, visibly for the purpose of making Nazis escape identification through dental records.
 At that point Belinsky reveals that he is actually looking for Heinrich Müller, the former head of the Gestapo, who faked his death and is suspected of having killed Linden.
 Belinsky asks Gunther to find Müller, which would allow him to free Becker.
 As Gunther's infiltration of the Org progresses, he eventually gets to meet Arthur Nebe, who was also presumed dead.
 It now becomes clear that the members of the Org had all received new identities to hide their Nazi past, which involved the removal of their teeth.
 To catch Müller, Gunther and Belinsky organize a sting operation at the vineyard estate of Nebe in Grinzing on the occasion of a formal meeting of the Org.

 Gunther shows up to the meeting early to look for Veronika, who had disappeared in the meantime, but gets intercepted by a murderous Latvian guard before being rescued by Nebe.
 He nevertheless gets to meet with Müller, who ends up believing his cover.
 As he moves around the house to signal from a window for Belinsky to storm the property, Gunther discovers that Veronika is being tortured in the cellar by König.
 He frees her but is taken down by the Latvian again.
 His cover blown, Gunther gets interrogated by Müller under threat that they will crush Veronika in a wine press.
 Gunther admits everything he knows but Veronika gets crushed anyway.
 Later, Nebe visits Gunther in his cell and tells him the complete story of Linden so he can feed it back to Müller to avoid further torture.
-During their conversation Nebe eats a cake poisoned by Gunther and dies, allowing Gunther to escape the property in a car which he later crashes during the ensuing pursuit.
-The novel ends as Gunther recovers and learns from Shield that Becker had been hanged and Belinsky was not actually a CIC officer, but an agent of Poroshin.
+During their conversation Nebe eats a cake poisoned by Gunther and dies, allowing Gunther to escape the property in a car which he later crashes during the pursuit.
+The novel ends as Gunther recovers and learns from Shield that Becker had been hanged and Belinsky was not a CIC officer, but an agent of Poroshin.